Newfoundland and Labrador: Primary sector

-Oil production from offshore oil platforms on the Hibernia, White Rose and Terra Nova oil fields on the Grand Banks was of 110 e6oilbbl, which contributed to more than 15 per cent of the province's GDP in 2006.
+Oil production from offshore oil platforms on the Hibernia, White Rose and Terra Nova oil fields on the Grand Banks was of 110 e6oilbbl, which contributed to more than 15% of the province's GDP in 2006.
 Total production from the Hibernia field from 1997 to 2006 was 733 e6oilbbl with an estimated value of $36 billion.
 This will increase with the inclusion of the latest project, Hebron.
 Remaining reserves are estimated at almost 2 Goilbbl as of December 31, 2006.
 Exploration for new reserves is ongoing.
 On June 16, 2009, provincial premier Danny Williams announced a tentative agreement to expand the Hibernia oil field.
-The government negotiated a 10 per cent equity stake in the Hibernia South expansion, which will add an estimated $10 billion to Newfoundland and Labrador's treasury.
+The government negotiated a 10% equity stake in the Hibernia South expansion, which will add an estimated $10 billion to Newfoundland and Labrador's treasury.

 The Voisey's Bay Mine is one of several mines located in the province.

 The mining sector in Labrador is still growing.
 The iron ore mine at Wabush/Labrador City, and the nickel mine in Voisey's Bay produced a total of $3.3 billion worth of ore in 2010.
 A mine at Duck Pond (30 km south of the now-closed mine at Buchans), started producing copper, zinc, silver and gold in 2007, and prospecting for new ore bodies continues.
 Mining accounted for 3.5% of the provincial GDP in 2006.
 The province produces 55% of Canada's total iron ore.
 Quarries producing dimension stone such as slate and granite, account for less than $10 million worth of material per year.

 The fishing industry remains an important part of the provincial economy, employing roughly 20,000 and contributing over $440 million to the GDP.
 The combined harvest of fish such as cod, haddock, halibut, herring and mackerel was 92,961 tonnes in 2017, with a combined value of $141 million.
 Shellfish, such as crab, shrimp and clams, accounted for 101,922 tonnes in the same year, yielding $634 million.
 The value of products from the seal hunt was $1.9 million.
 In 2015, aquaculture produced over 22,000 tonnes of Atlantic salmon, mussels and steelhead trout worth over $161 million.
 Oyster production is also forthcoming.

 Agriculture in Newfoundland is limited to areas south of St. John's, Cormack, Wooddale, areas near Musgravetown and in the Codroy Valley.
 Potatoes, rutabagas, turnips, carrots and cabbage are grown for local consumption.
 Poultry, eggs, and dairy are also produced.
 Wild blueberries, partridgeberries (lingonberries) and bakeapples (cloudberries) are harvested commercially and used in jams and wine making.